“Congratulations! You have won $500,000!

 The truth is, many of us are unprotected and unprepared.

 In real life, would you ever tell someone your banking PIN or SSN number?
-No. Yet many people openly disclose this information to scammers online in phishing scams.
+No. Yet many people openly disclose this information to scammers online in phishing scams without even realizing it.

 - What is phishing and how does it work?

-- Popular forms of phishing that you need to be aware of.
+- An example of phishing and common lures that you need to be aware of.

-- Different ways for you to protect yourself from phishing.
+- Different ways you can protect yourself from phishing.

 - Various software available to help you combat phishing attacks.